rennf93/firebase-migration/README.md

 ## Notes

-- Make sure to update the paths to the service account key files and modify the bucket name (`<bucker-name>`) as per your Firebase project's configuration.
+- Make sure to update the paths to the service account key files and modify the `<bucker-name>` as per your Firebase project's configuration.
 - The scripts should be executed from the root directory of your project where the service account key files are located.